Artà is situated in the northeastern part of the island, about 60 km from the capital city of Palma de Mallorca.

 Artà borders other popular and more well-known tourist areas, such as Capdepera, Cala Ratjada and Son Servera, all popular among especially golfers.

-Sights in Artà
+Sights and things to do in Artà

 One of the first things you’ll notice in Artà, is the thick fortress wall with its nine towers, that surrounds the pilgrimage church Santuari de Sant Salvador, on the top of the hill.
 Several impressive statues and religious monuments are located here, including the statue of the Virgin Mary carved in wood.
 Walk past the parish church and beyond, along the more than 180 steps calvary stone staircase to reach the Santuari de Sant Salvador, from where you will enjoy the panorama view of Artà and the surrounding area, along with the very beautiful garden that belongs to the church.